bimabaruna/fithub-api-aut/README.md

 Reporting:

-Reporting using cucumber generate report for the report will be at \catalyst-web-aut\target\cucumber-html-reports
+Reporting using cucumber generate report for the report will be at \fithub-api-aut\target\cucumber-html-reports

 Happy Testing!
 Thank you